Haykalahmad06/NH3-Coal-Ansys-Fluent/README.md

 Hydrogen Combustion (J. P. Kim et al., 2008)
 H2 + 0.5O2 → H2O	AT^0 e^((-E)⁄((T) )) [H_2 ] [O_2 ]^0.5	                                                  5.69×10^11	1.47×10^8

+The paper is still in review.
+Will be updated after published.